bitcoinops/bitcoinops.github.io/_topics/en/duplicate-transactions.md

 time ran the same full node software, so we can describe what it did: a later transaction overwrote an identical earlier transaction in the output-tracking database.
-Both transactions paid the same output script, but only one of them was now spendable, meaning the attacker lost money.
+Both transactions paid the same output script, but only one of them was now spendable, meaning the transaction creator lost money.

-However, if the attacker had created the first transaction, spent its output, and then created the duplicate transaction, they (or anyone else) could have also spent the duplicate output by simply rebroadcasting the first spend.
+However, if the creator had spent the output of the first transaction before creating the duplicate transaction, they (or anyone else) could have also spent the duplicate output by simply rebroadcasting the first spend.
 If their spends had multiple outputs, they could quickly multiply the number of potential duplicate transactions on the network